ErikElliott-ynp/Weave/README.md

 #### Optimizing Frontend Calls

   For testing purposes, we made our frontend calls when the component mounted.
-We instead decided to have the calls occur when the button for turning a single box on, thus improving the dashboard's initial load speed.
+We instead decided to have the calls occur when the button for one of our dash items is clicked, thus improving the dashboard's initial load speed.

 ![Screen Shot 2019-12-03 at 2 13 23 PM](https://user-images.githubusercontent.com/43099538/70095642-253c8b00-15da-11ea-9375-c293a7648f93.png)